hubmapconsortium/portal-ui/visualization-docs/README.md

 </details>

 <details><summary>Is there spot data?</summary>
-Run the image pyramid pipeline + offsets on the appropriate imaging data.
+If the answer is "yes," we should run the image pyramid pipeline + offsets on the appropriate imaging data.
 We currently do not have a pipeline for visualizing spot data.
 Create a new class that inherits from ViewConf to visualize the data (raw imaging + spot data) when such a pipeline is created.
 If there is segmentation data coming from the TMC or elsewhere, then that will need to be both processed (via <a href="https://github.com/hubmapconsortium/portal-containers/tree/master/containers/sprm-to-anndata">sprm-to-anndata.cwl from portal-containers</a> or a different pipeline that ideally outputs zarr-backed AnnData) and visualized as well
 </details>

 <details><summary>Will Cytokit + SPRM be run?</summary>